linhhnbkdn/li-cv/README.md

 ## ADDITIONAL INFORMATION

 - Extensive experience with **microservices architecture** and deploying cloud-based applications on **AWS**.
-- Skilled in **CI/CD**, **Docker**, **Kubernetes**, and **system optimization**.
+- Skilled in **CI/CD**, **Docker**, **Kubernetes**, **PySpark**, **Apache Airflow**, and **system optimization**.
 - Passionate about **machine learning** and **AI technologies**, with hands-on experience in training models and applying them to real-world projects.

 ---

 ### **CONCLUSION**

 This CV is designed to present your skills, experience, and projects in a structured and professional manner.
 Focus is placed on your technical expertise, leadership experience, and ability to deliver high-performance systems.
-The Agile methodologies and development processes you follow are highlighted to show your leadership in project management and team collaboration.
+The addition of **PySpark** and **Apache Airflow** highlights your expertise in big data and workflow automation.
 I believe this version will help you stand out to potential employers.
 If you need any further adjustments or additions, feel free to let me know!